Garland appoints special counsel to take over Biden classified documents investigation - KVIA

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s MJ Lee, Maegan Vazquez, Phil Mattingly and Evan Perez contributed to this report.
+CNN’s Tierney Sneed, MJ Lee, Maegan Vazquez, Phil Mattingly and Evan Perez contributed to this report.